Portion/Yield:Makes about 30 finished pairs (60 single macarons)

 To add a bit of glamour and sparkle to your baked macarons, dust them with edible glitter.
 You can get all sorts of funky shades and colours.

 What I love most about macarons is that you can make as many interesting colour and flavour combinations as you wish.
 I have listed only a few in the recipe below.
 I hope the short accompanying video will also give every macaron lover the confidence to give it a go and crack the art of making macarons.

 - 110g ground almonds

 - 225g icing sugar

-- 4 large free range egg whites
+- 4 large free-range or organic egg whites

 - 50g caster sugar

 - decoration(s) of your choice, such as freeze-dried raspberry pieces, chopped pistachios, black sesame seeds, cocoa nibs, poppy seeds, desiccated coconut (optional)

 - edible glitter or edible lustre spray (optional)